nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `delstaff pn/2103 sn/John` Delete staff member named `John` from project `2103`.
 * `delstaff pn/DUKE sn/Betty` Delete staff member named `Betty` from project `DUKE`.

+### View the staff list within a project: `view`

+Views the staff list of a specified project in Project list.

+Format: `view INDEX`

+* View the staff list of the project at the specified `INDEX`.
+* The index refers to the index number shown in the displayed Project list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `view 2` displays the staff list of the 2nd project in Project list on the bottom right.
+* `find 2103T_TP` followed by `view 1` display the staff list of the 1st project from the result of the `find` command.

 ### Locating Project by Name: `find`